 One of our attorneys will review your case and respond to you within 24 hours.

 The information provided will not be shared with a third party.

 Prenatal Tests and their Manufacturers are not FDA-Regulated

 Companies that produce genetic test screenings are not regulated by the FDA.
 This means there is no oversight into how the tests are made or how effective they are, nor is there verification of the data supporting their claims.
 Neither the government, genetic scientists, nor doctors review the accuracy of these manufacturers’ claims.
 These manufacturers advertise their findings as "reliable" and "highly accurate," offering "total confidence" and "peace of mind" for patients who want to know as much as possible.

 However, as reported by the New York Times in a well-researched and illuminating article, these claims may be exaggerated.
 For some of the rarer chromosomal abnormalities, possibly 85% of the positive results are false.
 Some companies offer tests without publishing any data on how well they perform.
 When information is published, results are found to be selective, promoting the best screenings and leaving out weaker ones.

 Do You Have a Claim?

-If you or a loved one experienced a prenatal test after 2010 that resulted in a false positive and or emotional, physical anguish you may have a claim.
-If you received information from one of these extended tests that you relied on to either terminate or continue your pregnancy, get in contact with one of our lawyers.
-Find out today if you are eligible to be apart of the Prenatal Tests Lawsuit.
-If your result was inaccurate or unknown if accurate because the pregnancy was terminated and you would like to file a claim against prenatal manufateres contact us below.
+If you or a loved one used a prenatal test after 2010 that resulted in a false positive or emotional and physical anguish, you may have a claim.
+If you received information from one of these extended tests that you relied on to either terminate or continue your pregnancy, get in contact with one of our attorneys.
+Find out today if you are eligible to be a part of the prenatal test lawsuit.
+If your result was inaccurate or unknown if accurate because the pregnancy was terminated, and you would like to file a claim against prenatal manufacturers, contact us today.